bluerobotics/ping-python/README.md

 Python library for the Ping sonar.
 Ping is the simple, affordable, and compact ultrasonic altimeter for any aquatic project.

-This library exposes all functionality of the device, such as getting profiles, controlling parameters, switching modes, or just simply reading in the altitude measurement.
+This library exposes all functionality of the device, such as getting profiles, controlling parameters, switching modes, or just simply reading in the distance measurement.

 [Available here](http://www.bluerobotics.com/)